 For most users, Intrinio lists the different subscription plans right on each product page.
 Details of the price, what’s included, the limits, and terms, are transparent and you don’t need to talk to a salesperson.
 Just go to the marketplace, search for the data you need, hit view-data, and you’ll see all of the information.

-For most data feeds, Excel users and API users can choose between individual, professional, startup, enterprise, and developer plans.
-These plans vary based on the data feed, and not all plan types are available for all data feeds.
+For most data feeds, Excel users and API users can choose between individual, professional, feed, and not all plan types are available for all data feeds.
 This table explains the basics of each data feed:

 |Plan Type||Cost||Data Allotment||Redistribution||Notes|